 Federal employee issues are important.
-Your contributions to the United States matter to Americans and your work keeps this country running.
+Your contributions matter to Americans and your work keeps this country running.
 Tell your story.

 Sharing your thoughts on critical issues is easy.
 Learn just how easy at NTEU’s Legislative Action Center.

-NTEU Members Take the Fight to Capitol Hill
+NTEU Members Deliver 2019 Legislative Agenda to Capitol Hill